randomvariable/cluster-api/docs/proposals/20191017-control-plane.md

 // ControlPlaneSpec defines the desired state of ControlPlane type ControlPlaneSpec struct {
     // Number of desired machines.
 Defaults to 1.
+When stacked etcd is used only 1, 3, 5, or 7 will be permitted, as per [etcd best practice](https://etcd.io/docs/v3.3.12/faq/#why-an-odd-number-of-cluster-members).
     // This is a pointer to distinguish between explicit zero and not specified.
     // +optional
     Replicas *int32 `json:"replicas,omitempty"`